git-disl/DLEdge/readme.md

 The client runs on port 3000.

 ### Server

-The server is a simple Flask server.
+The server is a Flask server:

-To run the server:
 1. Install Flask with `pip install Flask`
 2. Setup OpenVINO env as instructed by Intel
 3. Run `python3 server_parallel.py`